 Are There Risks to Increasing Testosterone?

-Significantly, increasing levels of testosterone, especially through supplements, can reduce the size and function of testicles.
+Significantly, increasing levels of testosterone, primarily through supplements, can reduce the size and function of testicles.

 When there is an excessive amount of testosterone in the body, the male body can convert this excess hormone into estrogen.